Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Tiling by General Quadrilateral

 We may also view the tiling by considering the regular cube $P_6$, which is obtained by connecting the centers of eight $n(\alpha^3)$ together.
 The dotted square in the second of Figure \ref{tiling4} is one face of the regular cube, with angle $\alpha=\frac{2}{3}\pi$.
 We rotate half edges of the square by the same angle $\theta$, according to the directions indicated by the picture.
 We get a four way symmetric and equilateral octagon that still maintain angle $\alpha$ at the four square vertices.
 Then the octagon is divided into four congruent quadrilaterals.
 This changes the square face into an $n(\gamma^4)$.
 We carry out the changes for all six faces in the compatible way, with the compatibility indicated by the gray $n(\gamma^4)$.
-Then we obtain the first tiling in Figure \ref{tiling3}, and we may parameterise the tiling by $\theta\in (-\frac{1}{3}\pi,\frac{1}{3}\pi)$, with $\theta$ and $-\theta$ corresponding to equivalent tilings.
+Then we explicitly see that the tiling is the quadrilateral subdivision $Q_{\square}P_6$ of the regular cube.
+Moreover, the tiling can be parameterised by $\theta\in (-\frac{1}{3}\pi,\frac{1}{3}\pi)$, with $\theta$ and $-\theta$ corresponding to equivalent tilings.

 We have yet the third viewpoint.
 By $2\gamma=\pi$, we may remove all the $c$-edges and get an edge-to-edge tiling of the sphere by $12$ congruent symmetric pentagons.
-The third of Figure \ref{tiling4} gives the symmetric pentagon, with angles $\bar{\alpha}=\alpha,\bar{\beta}=\beta,\bar{\delta}=2\delta$ and edges $\bar{a}=a,\bar{b}=2b$.
-The tiling by $12$ congruent symmetric pentagons is deformed dodecahedron, and the first tiling in Figure \ref{tiling3} is the simple quadrilateral subdivision of the dodecahedron.
+The third of Figure \ref{tiling4} gives the symmetric pentagon, with angles $\bar{\alpha}=2\delta,\bar{\beta}=\alpha,\bar{\delta}=\beta$ and edges $\bar{a}=a,\bar{b}=2b$.
+The tiling by $12$ congruent symmetric pentagons is the deformed dodecahedron, and $Q_{\square}P_6$ is the simple quadrilateral subdivision of the dodecahedron.
 See the first of Figure \ref{simple_subdivision_dodecahedron}.